 In order to properly assess the environment a Social Impact Assessment team should be sent to India.
 These persons would have the mandate to identify the following:

-Population characteristics- ethnic and racial diversity
+Population characteristics- ethnic and racial diversity.

-Community and Institutional structures- How community institutions relate to each other
+Community and Institutional structures- How community institutions relate to each other.

-Individual and Family changes – Factors which influence the daily life of individuals
+Individual and Family changes – Factors which influence the daily life of individuals.

-Political and social resources- Distribution of power authority
+Political and social resources- Distribution of power authority.

 Community resources- Availability of housing and community resources to include police and fire protection and health and sanitation facilities.

 This would allow the team to identify all the key players from both a positive and negative standpoint; players who can impact on the success of the initiative.
-They would also need to be aware of the importance that the Indian businessman places on holidays and celebrations with specific reference to family life.
-They would be prepared to the cultural practice of avoiding the scheduling of business meetings around independence time or other holidays.
+The team would also need to be aware of the importance that the Indian businessman places on holidays and celebrations with specific reference to family life.
+The team would be prepared to the cultural practice of avoiding the scheduling of business meetings around independence time or other holidays.
 They would also prepare the team with the knowledge that the Indian businessman usually continues his business dealings at home where his wife is known to ensure that the guest is well treated (What are teachings of Hinduism).

 Module 5: ASSESSING THE POLITICAL LEGAL ENVIRONMENT